-Just like smart speakers in our homes, people expect their interactions with customer service agents to be as interactive, language-driven, quick and easy.
+Just like smart speakers in our homes, people expect their interactions with customer service agents to be just as interactive, language-driven, quick, and easy.
 It’s now possible to predict why someone is contacting your business, effectively address their needs, identify patterns in customer inquiries, and proactively contact your customers in advance via SMS or email.

 Trend #3: Machine learning

 The third presenter was our very own co-founder and CEO, Cameron Weeks.
 He built Edify after being fed up with the state of customer service technology.
 Cameron discussed why AI and ML are not interchangeable before diving into how ML is truly transforming customer service.
 Machine learning is a technology that essentially looks at things that have occurred in the past (historical data) in order to make predictions on what may happen in the future.
 The most common use case of machine learning in the contact center is chatbots.
 ‘Pound 0’ for an agent left us all with a bad taste, but society is shifting in favor of today’s bots and their capabilities.
-ML-powered bots can help free up humans by taking on some of the self-service activities that customers expect (like looking up account information), use predictive data modeling to see what customers are doing with your product, proactively engage those who are suspected to have a problem, and so much more.
+ML-powered bots can help free up humans by taking on some of the self-service activities that customers expect (like looking up account information), using predictive data modeling to see what customers are doing with your product, proactively engaging those who are suspected to have a problem, and so much more.

-At Edify, we believe there are endless use cases and huge opportunity to dramatically expand the way we use machine learning in our contact centers today.
+At Edify, we believe there are endless use cases and huge opportunities to dramatically expand the way we use machine learning in our contact centers today.
 One example with enormous benefits is concurrent interactions; by using sentiment analysis to understand how well an agent is performing on a given day, we can start changing the number of concurrent interactions said agent is having.
 For example, if an agent is struggling on a particular day, sentiment analysis would flag this and the agent would receive fewer customer inquiries to manage.
 In a typical contact center environment, there’s no way a manager could manually do this for every agent.
 But smart technology can!
 Not only does it save time and effort, but it dramatically increases the experience for your customers, too.

 It’s easy to see why ML matters so much, but the impact of ML doesn’t have to end there.
 Companies can also start using ML to optimize the overall employee experience.
-By making routing decisions so customers end up in the right place to recommending knowledge-base articles and content to help solve customer problems in real-time, ML empowers agents to be better at what they do and create happier customers as a result.
+By making intelligent routing decisions so customers end up in the right place, to recommending knowledge-base articles and content to help solve customer problems in real-time, ML empowers agents to be better at what they do and create happier customers as a result.

 If you haven’t already implemented a machine learning-powered smart bot, you should.
 Nobody hates getting their answers faster or more accurately. :) Machine learning can essentially address the ultimate goal of customer service: to engage a customer before they have to engage with your company.